-Why is the light rail using micro tunnelling in the CBD?
+Why was micro tunnelling used in the Parramatta CBD?

-Micro tunnelling is being used to build drainage and stormwater capacity underneath Parramatta’s Church Street, including ‘Eat Street’.
-The use of micro-tunnelling machines will help minimise construction impacts in comparison to traditional pipeline construction at street level.
+Micro tunnelling was used to build drainage and stormwater capacity underneath Parramatta’s Church Street, including ‘Eat Street’.
+The use of micro-tunnelling machines helped to minimise construction impacts in comparison to traditional pipeline construction at street level.

-These will reduce the chances of impacting other pipes, electrical wires and utilities, and minimise noise, dust and vibration on Church Street.
-While micro-tunnelling work is underway, businesses and the community can continue to access public spaces such as Centenary Square.
+This reduced the chances of impacting other pipes, electrical wires and utilities, and minimised noise, dust and vibration on Church Street.
+While micro-tunnelling work was underway, businesses and the community continued to access public spaces such as Centenary Square.

 What is micro tunnelling?